DevOpsPlayground/Hands-on-with-Continuous-Testing-using-Jenkins-and-Zalenium/README.md

 ## Creating a Jenkins Pipeline

 1. Navigate back to the Jenkins Dashboard and click on the **Create New Jobs** link.
-2. In the 'Enter an item name' at the top of the page type in `zalenium-pipeline`.
+2. In the 'Enter an item name' at the top of the page name it something sensible, like: `zalenium-pipeline`.
 3. Select the **Pipeline** option from the options below.
 4. Click on the **OK** button at the bottom of the page.